Haivision/srt/docs/handshake.md

 direction (forward KMX) is updated.
 HSv4 relies only on these messages, so there's no difference between initial and refreshed KM exchange.
-In HSv5 the initial KM exchange is done within the handshake in both directions, and then the key refresh process is started by the sender and it updates the key for one direction only.
+In HSv5 the initial KM exchange is done within the handshake in both directions, and then the key refresh process is started by the Sender and it updates the key for one direction only.

 [Return to top of page](#srt-handshake)